wsldankers/bijson/README.md

 Corresponds to a byte string.
 Non-standard.

-#### 0x10..0x11: integer
+#### 0x10..0x11: binary integer

 Corresponds to an integer number.
 The lower two bit indicates the sign.
 The following bytes represent the number in unsigned little-endian format.

+#### 0x12..0x13: decimal integer

+A shorthand to denote decimal integers, which are the same as decimal values but without an exponent.
+The lower bit encodes the sign.
+See the decimal type for the method of encoding the mantissa.

-#### 0x12..0x13: float zero
+#### 0x14..0x15: float zero

 A shorthand to denote the numbers +0.0 and -0.0 respectively.
 The lower bit encodes the sign.
 Represent using the shortest conveniently available float.

-#### 0x14..0x15: decimal zero

-A shorthand to denote the numbers +0 and -0 respectively.
-The lower bit encodes the sign.
-Represent using the decimal number representation.

 #### 0x16..0x17: [Inf]